-Charity Works: The Athlete’s Foot Announces Inaugural Employee Scholarship Program + More News
+Charity Works: Foot Locker Supports Fred Jordan Missions Back-to-School Giveaway on Skid Row + More News

 A roundup of footwear brands and retailers that are participating in charitable causes.
 Share your news with us at web@footwearnews.com.